awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

         --num-parts 2 \
         --output-path "$DIST_GRAPHBOLT_PATH" \
         --ssh-port 2222 \
-        --use-graphbolt "true"
+        --use-graphbolt true

 Running training and inference tasks with GraphBolt enabled
 -----------------------------------------------------------

 Now that we have prepared our data we can run a training job, with GraphBolt enabled.
-We run the same node classification task as in the original guide by adding the `--use-graphbolt true` argument to enable GraphBolt:
+We run the :ref:`same node classification task as in the original guide <launch_training_oyog>` by adding the `--use-graphbolt true` argument to enable GraphBolt:

 .. code-block:: bash